Guatemala | Birding Guatemala’s Highlands and Lake Atitlán

 Los Tarrales Reserve

-Enjoy early morning birding around the lodge.
-After breakfast, depart for Finca Los Tarrales, located on the flanks of the same mountain as Finca Los Andes.
-However, the elevation and humidity profile differ, and so does the bird life.
-Los Tarrales ranges in altitude from 2,300 to 11,500 feet, with good access to various types of forest, and 340-plus species of birds from lowland to highland habitats.
-The reserve is part of the Atitlán Important Bird Area, and harbors 21 regional endemic bird species, including Horned and Highland Guans, Azure-rumped Tanager, and Blue-tailed Hummingbird.
-There is also an impressive abundance of migratory birds here, including Swainson's Thrush, Tennessee, Magnolia, and Black-and-white Warblers, Western Tanager, and Orchard Oriole.
+This morning check out early for a 6 am departure to Finca Los Tarrales, approximately one hour away, and have breakfast on arrival.
+Finca Los Tarrales sits on the flanks of Volcán Atitlán in the Los Tarrales Reserve, which extends along the mountainside and covers elevations ranging from 2,300 to 9,800 feet above sea level.
+The lush rainforest and high-altitude cloud forests protect over 320 species from lowland to highland habitats.
+The reserve is part of the Atitlán Important Bird Area and harbors 21 regional endemic species, including Horned and Highland Guans, Azure-rumped Tanager, and Blue-tailed Hummingbird.
+From October to early May, there is also an impressive abundance of migratory birds here, including Swainson's Thrush, Tennessee, Magnolia, and Black-and-white Warblers, Western Tanager, and Orchard Oriole.
 It's a good place for raptors as well, including the Black Hawk-Eagle, and sometimes the gorgeous Black-and-white Owl.
 Morning and evening are great for commuting parrots, with four species of parakeets and parrots typically seen.
-During lunch, take some time to enjoy the feeders, where Orchard, Altamira, Spot-breasted, and Baltimore Orioles come to feed along with Rufous-backed Wrens and Yellow-throated Euphonias.
+Arrive at the hotel and do some birding on the grounds.
+The feeders are frequented by Altamira and Spot-breasted Orioles, Rufous-backed Wren, and Yellow-throated Euphonia.
+Have lunch and dinner at the hotel.
+Evening bird checklist review.

 Breakfast-Lunch-Dinner included